If I ask you what the most important part of the world of Search Engine Optimization is, what would your answer be?

 Don’t provide your homepage or link to an irrelevant page though.
 Google might consider it as a soft 404 error.

-Note: if you are sneaky enough, you can steal your competitor’s expired links and can replace it with your link with relevant content.
+Note: if you are sneaky enough, you can steal your competitor’s expired links and can replace them with your links with relevant content.

 - Linkbait Content: